Virginia Reginato: Biography

 She married Juan Gray, with whom she had two children, Verónica and Ricardo.

 Political career

-Roles during the military dictatorship and councilor
+Roles during the military dictatorship and councillor

 A sympathizer of the right, her political career began as a volunteer at the National Secretariat for Women in 1975, an institution where she later served as the communal secretary of Viña del Mar (1981) and provincial secretary of Valparaíso (1982).
 She joined the Community Development Council (CODECO) of the Municipality of Viña del Mar from 1983 to 1988.
 She later served as regional secretary of the National Secretariat for Women.

-In the municipal elections of 1992, she was elected as councilor for Viña del Mar.
+In the municipal elections of 1992, she was elected as a councillor for Viña del Mar.
 She was reelected in 1996 and 2000, fulfilling this function until 2004.